-A wilder view: protecting osprey in Montana
+A Wilder View: Protecting Osprey in Montana

 Unique among raptors for their live fish diet in North America, ospreys are a familiar sight flying over rivers and lakes and standing on their massive nests.

-These large birds were once on the verge of vanishing due to pesticides, specifically DDT, from the 1950s to the 1970s.
+These large birds were once on the verge of vanishing due to pesticides specifically DDT from the 1950s to 1970s.
 DDT was banned in the U.S in 1972, allowing their numbers to rebound to much healthier populations that we see today.

 “We have only really fallen in love with the osprey in our backyard because they are like pets to us for like five months out of the year.”